layeleomehta/Fetch-Coding-Challenge/README.md

 ## Instructions: How To Use This Web Service

+**NOTE: The deployment is now disabled, the application is not live anymore.
+If you want to use it, you will have to clone the repo on your local and download the dependencies.**

 The service is deployed on Google App Engine, and it has a base URL of:

     https://sapient-metrics-379819.uc.r.appspot.com